CypaxNET/VFD-Studio2/docs/Other_displays.md

 **Materials:**

-* An Arduino-compatible Arduino board, incl.
+* An Arduino-compatible board, incl.
 USB cable.
 * A display which is supported by the [U8glib library](https://github.com/olikraus/u8g2/wiki/u8g2setupcpp) and depending on the chosen display:
   * a dedicated power source for the display
-  * Cables, connectors, additional electronic components
+  * cables, connectors, additional electronic components
 * A prototype PCB
 * Some wire and solder